Chronic Pain and Its Causes

 A multi-pronged approach to chronic pain relief

 In the past, it was common for doctors to prescribe opioids as a solution for patients with chronic pain.
 But while medication can be an effective way to handle chronic pain in the short term, using opioids alone is unlikely to give you the relief that you want.
 In fact, it may do more harm than good.
 Opioids are extremely addictive.
 Using them for too long can create a dependence that can put users at risk for dangerous side effects and deadly overdoses.

 The most effective way to manage chronic pain is through a multi-pronged approach of proper nutrition, physical activity, and psychological aid.

 Hyperbaric oxygen therapy, such as the type offered at Aviv Clinics in Florida, also has been shown to be effective in managing chronic pain from conditions like fibromyalgia.

-Keep an eye out for Part 2 of this article for how to manage chronic pain without medications.
+Read more about how to manage chronic pain without medications.